On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Type in characteristic

 As already explained in \cite{S-max}, the Tate algorithm then shows that $m\le 9$ for fibres $I^*_m$ (under the condition that we have a K3 surface).
 Hence $j(E)\neq 0$, and since the fibre at $\infty$ is additive, there is at most one finite supersingular place.

 If there is no finite supersingular place (i.e.~$j(E)=\frac 1{\Delta(T)}$), then Tate's algorithm \cite{Tate} for the integral model of the twisted normal form (\ref{eq:normal-2})

 shows that the fibre at $\infty$ can maximally have type $I_{12}^*$.
-(This was the case $a_1=t^2$ in \cite{S-max}, where the maximal fibre had been placed at $0$.)
+(This was the case $a_1=t^2$ in \cite{S-max}, where the maximal fibre had been located at $0$.)

 Otherwise, we locate the finite supersingular place at $T=0$ by a M\"obius transformation.
-It follows from Lem.~\ref{Lem:Schw-2} that either $v_\infty(\Delta)=21$ with three distinct affine roots or the surface is not Frobenius-minimal.
+It follows from Lemma~\ref{Lem:Schw-2} that either $v_\infty(\Delta)=21$ with three distinct affine roots or the surface is not Frobenius-minimal.
 In the latter case, we have $j(E)=\frac{T^{12}}{(aT+b)^2}$ with $b\neq 0$.
-But then the separable surface $S(E)$ would have $j(S(E))=\frac{T^6}{aT+b}$ and hence there would be an additive singular fibre at $0$.
-(In characteristic $2$ the multiplicity of a good place in the $j$-invariant must be divisible by $12$.)
+But then the associated separable surface $S(E)$ would have $j(S(E))=\frac{T^6}{aT+b}$ and hence there would be an additive singular fibre at $0$.
+(In characteristic $2$ the $j$-invariant is $a_1^{12}/\Delta$, so the multiplicity of a good place in the $j$-invariant must be divisible by $12$.)
+Since a purely inseparable base change cannot replace an additive fibre by a smooth or multiplicative fibre, we obtain a contradiction.